-Your quotation and purchased policies are provided by Lloyd Latchford Group Ltd, who are regulated by the Financial Conduct Authority, Registration number 496330.
+Your quotation and purchased policies are provided by Lloyd Latchford Group Ltd, which is authorised and regulated by the Financial Conduct Authority (FCA) Registration number 496330, Our permitted business is introducing, advising, arranging, dealing as agent and assisting in the administration and performance of general insurance contracts.
+We are also permitted to act as a Credit Broker in respect of premium finance arrangement.
 You can check these details on the FCA’s Register by visiting their website www.register.fca.org.uk or by contacting the FCA on 0300 500 8082.

 Unless otherwise advised, we will assess your insurance and finance needs before providing advice or a recommendation to you.
 We act on your behalf in selecting an appropriate policy and finance to meet your needs and in assisting you with claims matters.
 We act as an intermediary in placing cover with your insurer.
 Unless otherwise advised, we provide advice based on a fair and personal analysis of the market.
 For Private Medical and Excess Waiver Insurance we place all covers with a single insurer as advised to you at the time of quotation or renewal.
 We do not guarantee the solvency of any insurer with whom we place business.
 When arranging premium finance, we will offer credit facilities from your insurer or a specialist provider as advised to you.